neo-cc/CarND-Behavioral-Cloning-P3/writeup_report.md

 [//]: # (Image References)

-[image3]: ./examples/center.png "Center Image"
+[image3]: ./examples/center.jpg "Center Image"
-[image4]: ./examples/left.png "Left Image"
+[image4]: ./examples/left.jpg "Left Image"
-[image5]: ./examples/right.png "Right Image"
+[image5]: ./examples/right.jpg "Right Image"
-[image6]: ./examples/normal.png "Normal Image"
+[image6]: ./examples/normal.jpg "Normal Image"
-[image7]: ./examples/flipped.png "Flipped Image"
+[image7]: ./examples/flipped.jpg "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model